© Balazs Gardi

 Our students on this programme will be able to explore the intersections between development and global health in both theory and practice.
 They can, for instance, research how rapid urbanisation challenges health systems in Mumbai, witness how development agendas inform the global health priorities of Geneva-based institutions, and consider how public health agencies can best respond to new migration flows.

-Dr Tim Brown, Senior Lecturer in Human Geography
+Dr Tim Brown, Reader in Health Geography

 I have established an international reputation for research in the field of health and medical geography, and more especially in relation to the critical geographies of public health.
 My research over the past 15 years has explored how ideas of risk and responsibility are articulated as technologies of self-care.
 More recently, I have applied the critical insights developed in this research into other areas of contemporary and historical public health discourse; notably, global health and food security and environment and health in late-Victorian London.